garutilorenzo/k3s-aws-terraform-cluster/README.md

 }
 ```

-For the cluster autoscaler polycy you can find more details [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md)
+For the cluster autoscaler policy you can find more details [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md)
 The full documentation for the cluster autoscaler is available [here](https://github.com/kubernetes/autoscaler)

 ## Notes about K3s